minecraburn/DNN_for_Celegans/readme.md

 6. To get the state transistion probability, run extra/statetr.m

 Update：figures are disordered, thus comment in the code may not match the figure in paper.

+Update: codes are rewrite in Celegans-reconstruct.ipynb and ladnscape.m.
+Please read our protocol for details.